-I was awarded an Imperial College Wellcome Research Fellowship in August 2013 and completed an NIHR portfolio study in somatosensory and metabolic profiling of experimental burn injury associated pain models.
+Prior to this she was awarded an Imperial College Wellcome Research Fellowship (2013-2017) and completed an NIHR portfolio study and a PhD in somatosensory and metabolic profiling of experimental burn injury associated pain models.
 This work contributed to selection as a finalist for the NIAA research award in 2018.
-She has also held an NIHR Academic Clinical Fellowship in the department of Anaesthetics, Pain Medicine and Intensive Care at Imperial College.
-I graduated from Imperial College Faculty of Medicine (MBBS) in 2005 and have a BSc in Psychology, Psychiatry and Cognitive Neuroscience from Imperial College.
-My clinical training has been within the London Deanery and with anaesthetic training within the Imperial School of Anaesthesia.
+She has also held an NIHR Academic Clinical Fellowship in the department of Anaesthetics, Pain Medicine and Intensive Care at Imperial College and graduated from Imperial College Faculty of Medicine (MBBS) in 2005.
+She also has a BSc in Psychology, Psychiatry and Cognitive Neuroscience from Imperial College.

 My current acute pain research interests are in burn injury associated pain and paediatric in hospital pain management and chronic pain research interests are in adult and paediatric neuropathy and quantitative sensory testing.

 et al., 2021, Conditioned pain modulation is more efficient in painful than in non-painful diabetic polyneuropathy patients., Pain, ISSN:0304-3959